John Norman: Themes

 According to Norman, his Gor books are science fiction or adventure fantasy works which are also "intellectual, philosophical, and psychological novels".
 His fiction depicts fantastic worlds where male-dominated bondage relationships are natural and widely practiced and respected culturally, whereas characteristics of modern society are criticized and philosophical themes are explored, especially from a Nietzschean view.

 Although the bondage in his Imaginative Sex guide is directed to sexual practices, the bondage and slavery presented on "Gor" follows along the lines of societal or legal slavery; a common way of life as reflected in ancient Rome and other societies.
 While the philosophy presented is unquestionably that of male dominance, male characters are themselves occasionally enslaved by powerful females.
 In an interview with Polygraff magazine, Norman stated that he believes that it is obvious that all societies are based on dominance and hierarchy.

+Despite his books being associated with BDSM, Norman is openly critical of the community.
+In a 2011 interview with Gizmodo, he stated, "I dissociate myself from BDSM, at least as I understand it.
+I may, of course, misunderstand it.
+I wonder if one would settle merely for 'real-life Gorean slavery', because, as I understand it, BDSM is not Gorean.
+If something is not beautiful, it is not Gorean."

 His non-fiction works cover philosophy, ethics and historiography.